attowatt/i2c2midi/README.md

 ## Usage
-After connecting the module to Teletype via I2C, use the following commands in a Teletype script:
+The following commands are currently available:

 ```
 EX 2                     // tells Teletype that following code is meant for i2c2midi